EfthymiaKakoulidou/project-management-tool/README.md

 - **Navigation**

     - The home page when the user is logged in reveals the navigation.
 The navigation consists of the header that includes the home button and the choice to sign out.
-The content of the site lies on the left and consists of the "My Projects", "My Tasks", "New Project", "Profile" and "Members" pages.
+The content of the site lies on the left vertically and consists of the "My Projects", "My Tasks", "New Project", "Profile" and "Members" pages.
+For mobiled the navigation consists of a drop-down menu with a list of all the actions the user can do.

 ![screenshot](documentation/feature06.png)